 Go to the Google Ads URL.
 Use your primary Google account login for ease of access.
 Follow Google’s on-boarding process.
 Skip the guided setup if you want to create the account then campaigns prior to inputting billing details.

-I have done over one hundred audits of Shopify stores using Google Ads and am shocked at the number of businesses who fail to setup accurate conversion tracking.
-Can you imagine Elon Musk hoping a SpaceX ship lands on Mars with no meters, navigation systems, or other instruments of measurements?
+I have done over one hundred audits of Shopify stores using Google Ads and am shocked at the number of businesses who fail to set up accurate conversion tracking.
+Can you imagine Elon Musk hoping a SpaceX ship lands on Mars with no meters, navigation systems, or other instruments of measurement?
 It’s ridiculous.
-You cannot venture into the unknown realms of online advertising hoping you succeed without accurate measurement.
+You cannot venture into the realms of online advertising hoping for success without measurement.

-I recommend you use the Google Ads conversion code because it proves to be accurate most often across client accounts.
+I recommend the third option of the Google Ads conversion code.
+It proves to be accurate most often across client accounts.
 I’ve also created a template solution that you can use, which contains all the latest tracking features to help campaign performance.
 Refer to my tutorial on How to Setup Google Ads Conversion Tracking in Shopify to configure everything you need on the tracking front.

 2. Google Merchant Center

-The creation of a Merchant Center account is easily done like Google Ads.
+A Merchant Center account is easily created like Google Ads.
 Visit merchants.google.com then sign up using your Google account.
-Complete the two-step prompt to configure your account and select your location before agreeing to the terms of service set out by Google.
+Complete the two-step prompt to configure your account and select your location before agreeing to the terms of service set by Google.

-You also need to provide a variety of business, tax, delivery, and returns information to get your Merchant Center account ready so your ad campaigns can run and do the best they can.
+You also need to provide a variety of business, tax, delivery, and returns information to get your Merchant Center account ready so your ad campaigns can run.

-Click on “Business Information” in the navigation panel then fill in every field.
-This information is used to setup your account with some of it like your business name being shown in your shopping ads.
+In Merchant Center, click the cog icon then “Business Information”.
+Fill in every field.
+This information is used to set up your account with some of it like your business name being shown in your shopping ads.

 - Enter the name of your business or store.
 For starters, I recommend inputting your store name to get setup.
 Once conversions occur, you can alter your name within Google’s guidelines to potentially bolster sales since the brand name appears everywhere in shopping ads.

 - Type the business address and phone number.
-If you have neither, you can leave it blank.
-The address information is used in Local Inventory Ads and maybe other Merchant programs.
+If you don’t have a business address, leave it blank.
+The address information is used in Local Inventory Ads and other Merchant programs.
 The phone number is required to verify your Merchant Center account and won’t appear to any customers.

 - In the “Customer service contact” section, enter the URL of your support page, customer support email, and customer support phone number.
-It is okay to leave these fields blank if you do not have any, but they help customer satisfaction.
+It is okay to leave these fields blank, but they help customer satisfaction.

-- Upload two logos.
-These are used in some types of shopping ads, remarketing ads, and on the display network.
-Both files need to be in PNG or SVG format.
+- Under the “Branding” tab, upload two logos.
+These are used in ads.
+Both files need to be in PNG, SVG, or WEBP format.
 For the 1:1 ratio image, I suggest you make it a simple version of your logo like an enlarged favicon, because it is often used in remarketing ads at a size of 32x32px.
 Do not include taglines in either image.
 The text will be unreadable in smaller formats and get declined upon manual review by Google.

-- We now want to link Merchant Center to Google Ads as it is required to pull all the relevant feed data into your ad account.
+- We now want to link Merchant Center to Google Ads in order to pull all the feed data into your ad account.
 From the vertical three dots button at top-right of Merchant Center, select “Account linking”.
 Enter your Google Ads ID.
 The ID can be gathered from visiting your ads account.

 - Go to your Google Ads account.
 Then from “Tools” at the top-right, click “Linked accounts”.
 Confirm the Merchant Center account link.

 The products section of Google Merchant Center is where you upload your feed.
-A feed is a file listing all your products grouped by attributes like price, stock status, and title.
-Accurate information ensures your products match what they are and helps them be found by users.
+A feed is a file listing all of your products.

 The feed not only helps Google, it also helps people find the product they want.
-Searchers will look at the image, title, and price before clicking the ad.
+People will look at the image, title, and price before clicking the ad.

-If a searcher clicks a shopping advert for blue suede shoes, only to reach a page that informs them the item is more expensive than originally displayed in the search results, the person will be frustrated then continue their search elsewhere.
+If a searcher clicks a shopping ad for blue suede shoes, only to reach a page that informs them the item is more expensive than originally displayed in the search results, the person will bounce in frustration then continue their search elsewhere.
 A feed that violates Google Shopping policies will have your products declined.
 Even worse, your Merchant Center account can be suspended.

 The next chapter of this guide teaches you everything you need to get your feed setup in Shopify, so the feed is not only free from errors but filled with persuasive, rich data that drives sales.

 The tax section in Merchant Center is important if you sell in the United States.
-If you don’t, you can select “Don’t configure tax at account level” then move onto your shipping settings.
+If you don’t, you can move onto your shipping settings.

 If you do sell in the United States, you want to set your tax settings so they mirror your Shopify settings.
-The right tax settings makes your product prices accurate.
+The right tax settings make your product prices accurate.

-In Shopify, go to “Settings” > “Taxes”.
-If “All taxes are included in my prices” is checked, within Merchant Center select “Configure no nexus for all states”.
+- If “” is checked in Shopify, within Merchant Center select “Configure no nexus for all states”.

 For more help, see Google’s documentation on tax settings.

-Your shipping settings, like tax settings, show the right price for products in the shopping ad.
+Your delivery settings, like tax settings, show the right price for products in the shopping ad.
 The delivery and returns information you provide also appears in ads.

 3. Google Search Console

 Google Search Console is jammed with useful information to boost your exposure and sales via Google.
-Most of the data helps bolster your SEO strategy.
+Most of the data bolsters your SEO strategy.

 The tool helps advertising by giving you access to the “paid and organic report”.
 You discover how often the store’s pages show in Google’s free organic results and for what search terms.
 The report only tracks keywords from search campaigns, not shopping or Performance Max campaigns.
-Search Console lets you spot keywords the website is ranking for in Google search results, then use those keywords to optimize your shopping feed.
+Search Console lets you spot keywords the website is ranking for in Google search results, then you can use those keywords to optimise your shopping feed.

 - Go to Google Search Console.